pytorch/pytorch/docs/source/notes/autograd.rst

-The implementations in :ref:`nn-init-doc` also rely on no-grad mode when initializing the parameters as to avoid autograd tracking when updating the intialized parameters in-place.
+The implementations in :ref:`nn-init-doc` also rely on no-grad mode when initializing the parameters as to avoid autograd tracking when updating the initialized parameters in-place.

 Inference Mode
 ^^^^^^^^^^^^^^